jwallden/nebula-snap/README.md

 #### Start the daemon:
 `sudo snap start nebula.daemon`

-:warning: There seems to be an issue with the daemon after a reboot.
+:warning: There seems to be an issue with the daemon after a reboot **if the address to the lighthouse is stated as a domain name (e g lighthouse.example.com)**.
 The daemon is supposed to be started automatically on boot and it gets started.
 However, Nebula does not get a connection to the lighthouse.
 A **manual restart of the daemon** fixes this: `sudo snap restart nebula.daemon`
+This problem does not, however, occur if the ip of the lighthouse is put into the config file.
+(See [here](https://github.com/slackhq/nebula/issues/206))

 To check if the daemon started as expected:
 `sudo snap logs nebula.daemon`